Originally posted March 8, 2014. Added comments from the original post:

 Was it really that her parents didn’t let this 18 year old girl spend time with her friend?
 Then how was she spending the night with her on June 7?
 Which parent hasn’t forbidden their child to play with someone because they were a bad influence?
 When did that ever do any good or amount to a hill of beans?

-The little time I had spent with Mark Stepp a couple of months before his murder gave me a small glimpse into his life, and maybe the life of his daughter.
+The little time I had spent with Mark Stepp a month before his murder gave me a small glimpse into his life, and maybe the life of his daughter.
 I didn’t really know the guy.
 I do know, however, that a true Power Plant Man wouldn’t try to drag three other married Power Power Plant Men (though I was only a pseudo-Power Plant Man myself), to an indecent “Gentleman’s Club” (especially while on the clock).

 So, I have to wonder.
-Will anyone go to Francine’s defense June 2015?
+Will anyone go to Francine’s defense in June 2015?
 Does she even care anymore?
 I don’t think she even showed up to her own parole hearing in 2012.
 She has spent many more years in prison than out of it in her life so far.
 If she was released, what would she do?
 Can you start your life over again when it came to a halt when you were only 18?

 This is a hard post for me to write.
 I have a daughter who is 24 years old this month.
 She was born almost 2 years after this tragic event took place, and one year after Francine was convicted of murdering her parents.
 During my own daughter’s entire life, Francine has been in jail for murdering her parents.
 Her father worked at the Power Plant in North Central Oklahoma.